ncatlab/nlab-content/pages/1/5/3/1/11351/content.md

 ## References

-The motivation for constructing Dirac operator on smooth loop spaces is mainly due to the observations about the universal [[elliptic genus]] (the [[Witten genus]]) in
+The motivation for constructing Dirac operators on smooth loop spaces is mainly due to the observations about the universal [[elliptic genus]] (the [[Witten genus]]) in

 * {#Witten87b} [[Edward Witten]], _The Index Of The Dirac Operator In Loop Space_ Proc. of Conf. on Elliptic Curves and Modular Forms in Algebraic Topology Princeton (1986) ([spire](http://inspirehep.net/record/245523))